tri-star/tigrep/README.md

 `tigrep` is yet another [timegrep](https://github.com/linux-wizard/timegrep).

-This command searches log file by specified "date interval".
+This command searches log file by specified date interval.

+Such like "extract logs between 18:30:00 and 19:00:00".

 ## Description
 `tigrep` is yet another [timegrep](https://github.com/linux-wizard/timegrep).
-This command searches log file by specified "date interval".

-This is useful for search log that "date part does not appeared each line" such as MySQL general log.
+This is useful for search logs that "date part does not appeared each line" such as MySQL general log.